Downers Grove, IL Campus Catalog

 If a student is placed on an extended program, such action does not modify or limit the committee's actions for dismissal.
 Thus, the student may be dismissed for academic reasons while on an extended program.

-A student placed on an extended program for academic reasons will be returned to good academic standing when he/she reenters the prescribed academic program and completes all courses that were unsatisfactory and are required for graduation.
+A student placed on an extended program for academic reasons will be returned to good academic standing when the student reenters the prescribed academic program and completes all courses that were unsatisfactory and are required for graduation.

 A reentering student (after an extended program) must achieve a cumulative grade point average of 2.00 at the end of each quarter to continue at the college.
 A student is allowed to go through an extended program only once.